nethoundsh/checkdocs/README.md

 - **HTML tables** (pandas `DataFrame.to_html()` outputs) — converted to pipe-delimited rows for FTS indexing; this is where the actual statistics live (CVE counts, coverage percentages, vendor breakdowns)
 - **Plotly chart titles and category labels** — chart titles describe what data is shown; `labels` arrays in treemap and bar traces carry the vendor/product/CVE category strings

 PNG image outputs and binary-encoded numeric arrays (Plotly's `bdata` format) are skipped — they contain no text signal useful for search.
+This means matplotlib chart images aren't queryable; the agent can describe what these charts show using surrounding markdown context but cannot return the underlying data points.
+Plotly charts and pandas HTML tables are fully queryable — those outputs carry the actual statistics.

 Indexed pages use `research://` URL prefixes, which the `SearchResearch` index method filters on via a join predicate (`p.url LIKE 'research://%'`).
 The same FTS5 table and BM25 weights serve both corpora; the prefix is the only discriminator. `HasResearch()` checks at startup whether any such pages exist, so the `search_research` tool and its system prompt addendum are silently omitted when the corpus hasn't been synced — zero overhead for users who don't need it.